taborda-cws-prototype/cws-parent-portal/README.md

 ## Architecture

-The high level architecture is based on a JavaScript-based front end (Angular.js) supported by Java API (Dropwizard) with a PostgreSQL database.
+Our architecture is based on JavaScript (Angular.js) with a Java API (Dropwizard) and PostgreSQL database.

 [Application Architecture](https://github.com/taborda-cws-prototype/cws-parent-portal-documentation/wiki/Application-Architecture)